 Students who do not meet relevant early benchmarks or who demonstrate difficulty meeting the program’s academic and conduct standards — including the Standards of Conduct in the Harvard Community outlined in this handbook — will be informed of the faculty’s concern about their progress.
 The purpose of this notification is to provide early warning and intervention for students who may be struggling in the program.

 A student who is experiencing academic difficulty will receive a letter from the program Faculty Director explaining the reasons for the Committee’s concerns and specifying a probationary period in which the student should work with his/her advisor to return to good academic standing.
 The student will be expected to report back to the Faculty Director about his/her progress within the time specified in their letter.
 If there is insufficient evidence of adequate performance, or if there are serious concerns about a student’s conduct, behavior, or capacity to succeed, the Steering Committee may vote to terminate the student’s degree candidacy.

 Criteria for satisfactory performance used in these reviews include the following: satisfactory performance in and completion of required coursework, number of years in the program, timely progress toward all Ed.D. program milestones, and adherence to the Standards of Conduct in the Harvard Community outlined in this handbook.
 Ed.D. students must maintain at least a B+ average in their courses.
-(See Grading System and Grade Averaging for an explanation of the grading system and how averages are calculated.)
+(See the HGSE Grading System section of this handbook for an explanation of the grading system and how averages are calculated.)

 Dissertation Proposal, Dissertation, and Dissertation Defense